pmgesualdi/fermat/README-PLATFORMS.md

 detail about their components.

-Within each Platform there are one or more Layers, and one of the main aspects of them is that they have the functionality to group up several '_Plugins_' that have the same behavior.
+Within each Platform there are one or more Layers, and one of the main aspects of them is that they have the functionality to group up several _'Plugins'_ that have the same behavior.
 <br>
-There is another aspect related to this, which is that the Layers also act as **Merchants** in the way that given a specific request (IE.: We need to compare the exchange rate of two different coins) they will only consume the required Plugins (and only the required functionalities) to fulfill the request.
+There is another aspect related to this, which is that the Layer, in some cases, also acts as a _'channel'_ or _'selector'_ of the necessary Plugins (and their required functionalities) given a specific request.
+This is best ilustrated by the following example: The _Communications Layer_ has all the required logic for recieving a request and returning a '_communication channel' prioritizing the best possible type of communication of the devices involved in the request.
-[//]: # (lcommunication example)

 -
 ### SubSystem